Emmanuel Milingo: Excommunication

-On September 24, 2006, Milingo consecrated four married men as bishops, each of whom were already ordained in the Old Catholic line of succession and serving as a bishop in their respective Independent Catholic churches.
+On September 24, 2006, Milingo consecrated four married men as bishops, each of whom were already ordained in the Old Catholic apostolic succession and serving as a bishop in their respective Independent Catholic churches.
 One of the four was Stallings.
 The other three were Archbishop Peter Paul Brennan of the Old Catholic Confederation; Archbishop Patrick E. Trujillo of the Old Catholic Church in America, and Archbishop Joseph J. Gouthro of Las Vegas, presiding bishop of the Catholic Apostolic Church International (CACI).

 Two days after the consecration of the four Americans as bishops, on September 26, 2006, the Holy See's press office announced the excommunication of all five men in a statement that Milingo and the four men involved in the episcopal consecration had automatically incurred excommunication (see Latæ sententiæ) in accordance with canon 1382 of the 1983 Code of Canon Law.
+According to the dogma of sacramental character, while the four men were consecrated against Catholic canons, they were validly but illicitly consecrated.
 In October 2007, Milingo's Vatican passport was revoked.
 This ended his status as a person with diplomatic protection by the Vatican City State.

 Reduction to the lay state

 In December 2007, in Brazil, Milingo conferred episcopal ordination on Harold J. Norwood.
-On July 15, 2009, in Massa, Italy, he consecrated Vitaliy Kuzhelnyi as a bishop, a former priest of the Ukrainian Greek Catholic Church.
+On July 15, 2009, in Massa, Italy, he consecrated Vitaliy Kuzhelnyi as a bishop, a former priest of the Russian Orthodox Church and, later, of the Ukrainian Greek Catholic Church.

 On December 17, 2009, the Holy See Press Office in a statement announced that Milingo had been dismissed from the clerical state.
 The statement explained the effect of the action as "loss of the rights and duties attached to the clerical state, except for the obligation of celibacy; prohibition of the exercise of any ministry, except as provided for by Canon 976 of the Code of Canon Law in those cases involving danger of death; loss of all offices and functions and of all delegated power, as well as prohibition of the use of clerical attire.
 Consequently, the participation of the faithful in any future celebrations organized by Archbishop Emmanuel Milingo is to be considered unlawful."

 On June 11, 2011, the Pontifical Council for Legislative Texts issued a statement about illicitly consecrated bishops, pointing out the canons which provide for an automatic latae sententiae excommunication for both the consecrating bishop and those consecrated.
 Bishop Juan Ignacio Arrieta, Secretary of the Council, explained that the statement applied to the bishops consecrated by Milingo as well as to more recent cases.